 Instructions

-- In a large bowl (make sure there is no grease or oil residue in the bowl), mix the meringue powder and 4 tbsp of water using a hand mixer on high speed.
+- In a large bowl (make sure there is no grease or oil residue in the bowl), mix the meringue powder and 4 tablespoon of water using a hand mixer on high speed.
 Mix until completely dissolved and very frothy.

 - Add half of the powdered sugar.
 Mix on low until incorporated.